rross0/cc_appeals/README.md

-# cc_appeals
+# Cook County Appeals
-A general analysis of appeals processed by the Cook County Assessors Office and Board of Review
+A general analysis of appeals processed by the Cook County Assessors Office and Board of Review.